drnorthcutt/working/vagrant/tournament/README.md

    4. Appropriate commenting and README

 May also have (for exceeds):
-1. One or more of the following.
+1. One or more of the following:
 	* Prevent rematches between players
     * [x] Allowance for "bye" rounds if players odd.
 No more than one per tournament for a player.